Effective Change Management Models In 2024

 - Change: This is the implementation phase.
 New processes, systems, or behaviours are introduced.
 Communication and support are crucial here.
 Employees need to understand the change, receive adequate training, and have access to resources and assistance during the transition.

-- Refreeze: Once the change is implemented, efforts are made to stabilise the new state.
+Refreeze: Once the change is implemented, efforts are made to stabilise the new state.
 This involves reinforcing the new behaviours, acknowledging successes, and integrating the change into the organisational culture.
-The aim is to solidify the change so that it becomes the new norm.
+The aim is to solidify the change and make it the new norm.

 2. Kotter's 8-Step Change Model